thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 Within this directory, localizations are further categorized into `<language>/<category>/<domain>.po`, where `<language>` is the locale code, `<category>` is the locale category (always LC_MESSAGES for gettext), and `<domain>` is the [domain] name.
-For example, a PO file for a Japanese localization of this project should be defined as `locales/ja/LC_MESSAGES/dpygt.po`.
+For example, a Japanese localization of this project should be defined as `locales/ja/LC_MESSAGES/dpygt.po`.

 ### Creating a .mo (Machine Object) compiled localization

-Before translations in PO files can be used, they must be compiled into MO files, which are portable (as in cross-platform) binary formats designed for optimized lookups of translations.
+Before translations in PO files can be used, they must be compiled into MO files, which are cross-platform binary formats designed for optimized lookups of translations.

 To create a MO file from a PO file, you can use `msgfmt -o <domain>.mo <domain>.po`.
 Some GUI editors may do this for you, but otherwise it has to be done for each PO file